JBrandonS/MLPNG/README.md

 - `--double_precision` : Use double precision (float64/complex128) instead of single precision

 **Data I/O:**

 - `--save_alms` : Save combined alms to disk (otherwise reconstructed on-the-fly during training)
 - `--save_ksw` : Save KSW MC states to disk

 **Slurm and Execution:**

 - `--narray N` : Number of array job tasks (must equal SLURM_ARRAY_TASK_COUNT when running under Slurm)
 - `--nsims N` : Number of simulations per array task

 **Other:**

 - `--phi_scale SCALE` : Scaling factor for the lensing potential (default: 1.0)
 - `--plot/--no-plot` : Enable or disable plot generation
 - `--seed SEED` : Random seed for reproducibility
+- `--nside N`, `--ndups N`, `--pols T|E|TE` : Standard sim settings, same as the JSON keys
+- `--lmin N`, `--lmax N`, `--lmax_buffer N`, `--fnl_range MIN MAX` : Multipole and $f_{nl}$ range settings
+- `--base_dir DIR`, `--base_name NAME` : Output location and filename override

+**Trainer and logging:**

+- `--wandb/--no-wandb` : Enable Weights & Biases logging
+- `--tensorboard/--no-tensorboard` : Enable TensorBoard logging
+- `--tf_cache/--no-tf_cache`, `--tf_mem_cache/--no-tf_mem_cache` : Toggle disk and in-memory dataset caching
+- `--save_settings` : Write a copy of the final settings to `base_dir/settings/`

 See `settings/settings.md` for the complete list of configurable parameters.

+## AI Contributions

+GitHub Copilot, Claude, DeepSeek, and Qwen3.5 have been lightly used on the notebook code, mostly to help write small pieces of code and to help with the wording of this document.
+The majority of the code is human written, and the AI tools were not used for any of the logical or physics decisions.
+The AI written code is mostly contained to the notebooks and the plot code, while the pipeline scripts only received minor edits from the AI tools.

 ## Thanks